kripesh101/injected/README.md

 Decorations are sprite objects on the level that can optionally have collision enabled on them.
 They can be placed anywhere on the map (even outside the tilemap boundaries).

-In the editor, they are shown as a preview.
-Press left click to place the decoration, and right click to delete a decoration.
+In the editor, they are shown as a preview. `Left-click` to place the decoration, and `Right-click` to delete a decoration.

-Press C to toggle collisions.
-You can hold Q at anytime to dim decorations that have collisions disabled.
+Press `C` to toggle collisions.
+You can hold `Q` at anytime to dim decorations that have collisions disabled.

 Holding `Alt` and scrolling the mouse wheel will cycle through all the available decorations.

-Similarly, Holding `Ctrl` and scrolling the mouse wheel will rotate the decoration.
+Similarly, Holding `Ctrl` and scrolling the mouse wheel will rotate the decoration.\
+Hold `Shift` while doing this to have much finer control over the rotation.\
+You can press `R` to reset the rotation if needed.

+**There are a few things to be mindful of when doing fine rotations:**

+1. Bounding boxes in SFML are always *axis-aligned* (always a rectangle with sides parallel to the x and y axes).
+This means rotations like 45° will have very large bounding boxes and feel janky for the player to navigate around.

+2. Only 90° rotations will rotate the bounding boxes properly.
+Other rotations will grow the bounding box in weird ways.

+3. Keep rotations for collidable decorations at **multiples of 90°** (and around ± 5°) for the best player experience.

+4. Rotations have no additional impact on the rendering of decorations.
+Feel free do any rotations with non-collidable decorations!

 ## Saving Levels

 Closing the editor will automatically save the level.

+`level.png` stores Level Tile Map data.
+Tile number data is stored in red channel of the pixels.

+`walls.png` stores Walls Tile Map data.
+Tile number data is stored in red channel of the pixels.

+`decor.txt` stores Decorations Data.
+Format:\
+`<texture location> <x-coordinate> <y-coordinate> <rotation (in degrees)> <collision (0 or 1)>`